gravitational/teleport/rfd/0098-securing-docker-images.md

 ## Why

 One of our shipping channels is a Docker image.
-As the provider of that docker image we are (at least partialy) responsible for everything on it, not just Teleport.
+As the provider of that docker image we are (at least partialy) responsible for everything in it, not just Teleport.
 We should not ship vulnerabilities to our clients, even if those vulnerabilities are not directly in our software.